3 DAYS FROM $999

 Riga at leisure

 Today is free for you to explore as you please, and you can take advantage of complimentary shuttle service between the ship and Riga’s Old Town for your convenience.
-Seek out our Concierge to plan a unique excursion: perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecriga on two wheels using our shipboard bicycles.
-Alternatively, head on an optional Jewish walking tour of Riga or visit the storied resort city of Jurmala.
 After, participate in an insightful lecture on the Singing Revolution of the Baltic states.
-Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Sweden.
+Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Estonia.

-Celebrate your Baltic journey this evening with a Farewell Drink and Dinner at the hotel.
+Celebrate your Baltic journey this evening with a Farewell Drink and Dinner alongside your fellow travelers.

 Please note: Arrive to your destination rested and refreshed!
 Convenient gateway city stopover options mean you can break up longer flights easily — just ask our Flight Experts for assistance.